 Cost of the Renewable Energy Target

-The cost of the RET overall is estimated at approximately 3.5c to 5c per kilowatt hour.
+The cost of the RET’s overall estimate is approximately 3.5c to 5c per kWh.
 However, the Small-scale Renewable Energy Scheme (SRES), a component of the RET will have zero net cost impact on household power bills by 2015/16.

 Alternatives to fossil fuel and system components

 Click on the following links to jump down to the relevant part of this page about renewable energy technologies:

 - Solar energy